 A preceptorship is a type of teaching fellowship awarded only by competitive application to students appointed to teach a section of a course in the Columbia College Core Curriculum (Literature Humanities, Contemporary Civilization, African Civilization, or Primary Texts of Latin American Civilization).
 This appointment is renewable for one year, but appointment to teach for a second year is contingent on satisfactory performance in the first year.
 Students may apply to be a preceptor only if they have or expect to have the MPhil by the May prior to being appointed as a preceptor, and if they will be in no more than their sixth year of registration during the first year of the preceptorship.

-For additional information about the Core Curriculum, please see its website here.
+For additional information about the Core Curriculum, including eligibility, please see its website here.

 GSAS Teaching Scholars Program

 The GSAS Teaching Scholars Program is a professional and academic development opportunity that affords advanced doctoral students in Arts and Sciences programs the opportunity to design and teach a course in their area of expertise during the academic year in preparation for the job market.